Lactation Consultant Resume Examples

 - Breastfeeding Educator Certification: Equips professionals with the necessary skills to educate and empower mothers and families on breastfeeding practices and benefits.

-- Neonatal Lactation Specialist Certification: Specializes in infant-focused lactation consulting, ensuring optimal breastfeeding outcomes for newborns and their families.
+- Neonatal Lactation Specialist Certification: Specializes in infant-focused lactation consulting, so optimal breastfeeding outcomes for newborns and their families.

 How to format your lactation consultant resume